 In project areas where demographics indicate a population of non-English speaking individuals, public involvement will include a mechanism to access project information.
-The KYTC shall make efforts to identify and accommodate any disabled or any other special need participants.
+The KYTC will make efforts to identify and accommodate any disabled or any other special need participants.

-Formal and informal meetings are the backbone of a public involvement program.
+Public Meetings, formal and informal, are the backbone of a public involvement program.
 People expect and need opportunities to discuss agency programs and plans.